scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 ---
 **Disclaimer - I was not paid or propositioned to write this post and/or link to the Mitchell & Son web store.
 I just enjoyed their course a lot.
 At the end of the course I was given a 10€ discount on any Green/Yellow spot whiskies.
-I would also recommend the [Celtic Whiskey Shop][celtic-whiskey] as well.**
+I would also recommend the [Celtic Whiskey Shop][celtic-whiskey] too.**

 [celtic-whiskey]: http://www.celticwhiskeyshop.com/

 Over the last month I had the wonderful opportunity of learning all about Irish whiskey.
-It was held in the [Mitchell and Son][mitchell-and-son] in [The CHQ Building][the-chq] (where I work) so how could I not participate?
+It was held in the [Mitchell and Son][mitchell-and-son] store in [The CHQ Building][the-chq] (where I work) so how could I not participate?
 If you see them offering it again I highly recommend it!
 Not only did I learn a lot about Irish whiskey, I learned a lot about whiskey in general.

 [the-chq]: http://chq.ie/
 [mitchell-and-son]: http://mitchellandson.com/

 First, a bit of history.
-It's quite possible that you are screaming at your screen saying that I am spelling whiskey incorrectly.
+It's quite possible that you are screaming at your screen shouting that I am spelling whiskey incorrectly.
 Chill out.
-The word originated from the Irish word *[uisce][uisce]* (meaning water).
+The word originates from the old Irish word *[uisce][uisce]* (meaning water).
 When Scotch whisky became popular the proud Irish introduced 'e' into the anglicised version of *uisce*, hence whiskey.
 The USA often uses this spelling too which may be because of the large amounts of Irish emigration during that time.
 What's very clear is that people do spend way too much time arguing about what is the "right" way.
+The liquid doesn't care what you call it.

 [uisce]: https://en.wikipedia.org/wiki/Uisce_beatha

 Three of the evenings had brand ambassadors to do a bit of a sales pitch.
-At least that's what I thought was going to happen.
-What I got out of them was that they were deeply passionate about whiskey and its Irish origins.
-They loved their competitors products and they were happy to be a part of the booming Irish whiskey recovery.
-They were disappointed about the world view of Irish whiskey.
+At least that's what I thought they were going to do.
+What I ended up hearing from them was passion about whiskey and its Irish origins.
+They enjoyed their competitors products and they were happy to be a part of the booming Irish whiskey resurgence.
+There was a feeling of disappointment  about the world view of Irish whiskey.
 Scotch is perceived as the ultimate whiskey and that Irish whiskey is only used for shots (and usually only Jameson).

 Thankfully, I know better now.
 The course made me appreciate Irish whiskey, but it made me appreciate the Irish people